dexpiper/otus_hw1/README.md

 The specified config would override build-in dictionary, *config.ini* from config dir would not be loaded.

+Config should be stored in a configuration file that python *configparser* can parse [(more info)](https://docs.python.org/3/library/configparser.html).
+There should be exactly one section in file with all the vars inside.
+You can pick any valid section name.

 ### List of config vars

 - REPORT_SIZE:      *max URLs in report* (default: 1000)